dillcheese/OBVault/Books/books/Indigos.md

 - [ ] A thousand steps into night by ^
 - [ ] A shadow bright and burning by Jessica
 - [ ] Storm of Olympus by Claire Andrews
-- [ ] Half blood by Jennifer armentrout
+- [ ] Half blood by Jennifer Armentrout
-- [ ] Of jade and dragons by amber Chen
 - [ ] The night hunt by Alexandra Christo
 - [ ] The Blackwood's by brandy Colbert
 - [ ] After death by Melissa de la Cruz  #fantasy